More Cardio in Your Workout

 Plyometrics, such as lunge jumps or jump squats, are explosive movements that require a great deal of power.

 Many people, when they want to add more cardio to their workouts, make the mistake of using plyometric exercises as a "finisher" movement to increase their overall calorie burn.

 There are a couple of pretty significant problems with this approach, though.

-First, plyometrics require a lot of power and energy.
+First, plyometrics requires a lot of power and energy.
 If you are doing them at the end of your workout, when the body has already been taxed, you are not going to reap the full benefits of practicing them.
 You are also more likely to injure yourself if you are adding them to the end of your workout since your form will probably be compromised.